chrisullyott/wayback-cache/README.md

 ### historyLimit _(integer)_

-Sets the number of history states (cache files) that are saved.
+Sets the maximum number of history states (cache files) that are allowed to remain in the filesystem.
 Once the cache has stored this many files, the oldest ones will soon be deleted (on the first page load after midnight).
-Default is 100 history states.
+Default is `100` history states.

 ### mustMatch _(string)_